What is Home Equity?

 Variable

 Home equity is the amount of your home that you own.
 In other words, it's the current market value of your property minus any debt or liens attached to it.
-There are multiple ways to gain home equity, such as paying off your mortgage.
-In most cases, home equity is an owner's greatest asset.
-Please continue reading to learn all things about home equity and how to use it wisely.
+There are multiple ways to gain home equity, such as paying off your mortgage, making home improvements that increase your home's value, or simply having your property appreciate over time.

 How to Calculate Home Equity